 The estimated size of the resultant cache changes as you change the minimum and maximum scale.

 - Specify a location on the local ArcGIS Pro machine to temporarily store the vector tile cache.

 ArcGIS Pro generates the cache locally and temporarily stores it in a vector tile package.
 ArcGIS Pro automatically uploads the vector tile package to your portal and publishes the precreated tiles there.

 - An Indexed tiling format creates tiles based on an index of feature density.
 This optimizes tile generation and file sizes.

 - A Flat tiling format creates tiles for each level of detail without regard to feature density.
-This produces a larger cache than on created with an indexed tiling format, but you could use a flat file format if all features in your map are fairly evenly distributed.
+This produces a larger cache than one created with an indexed tiling format, but you can use a flat file format if all features in your map are fairly evenly distributed.

 - If you chose an indexed tiling format, you can optionally specify an index polygon that you precreated using the Create Vector Tile Index geoprocessing tool.